invpe/gridshell/Documentation/Tutorials/Miners.md

 Some of the GridShell miners are calculating important values like average air quality indexes for hundreths of online sensors every hour.

+For every task that a miner executes and is confirmed valid, user is rewarded with one shell token.

 <p align=center>
   <img src=https://github.com/invpe/gridshell/blob/main/Resources/GridShellSolar.jpg>